mnneeltakemail2/testNeel3/technical-details/creating-a-private-waves-blockchain-network.md

-# How To Create a Private Waves Blockchain Network
+# How To Create a Private Neel Blockchain Network

 ## First Step